Bipartisan resolution honors 576 officers lost in the line of duty in 2021

-WASHINGTON – The U.S. Senate today unanimously adopted a resolution marking National Police Week and reiterating support for the men and women in law enforcement.
-The bipartisan resolution was led by Judiciary Committee Ranking Member Chuck Grassley (R-Iowa) and Chair Dick Durbin (D-Ill.).
-It was also cosponsored by 84 of their senate colleagues.
+WASHINGTON – Yesterday, the U.S. Senate unanimously adopted a resolution marking National Police Week and reiterating support for the men and women in law enforcement.
+The bipartisan resolution was led by U.S. Senate Majority Whip Dick Durbin (D-IL), Chair of the Senate Judiciary Committee, and U.S. Senator Chuck Grassley (R-IA), Ranking Member of the Senate Judiciary Committee.
+It was also cosponsored by 84 of their Senate colleagues.

 “Putting on the badge to protect and serve our communities has always been a difficult and dangerous vocation, but last year has been one of the toughest.
 While the ongoing pandemic added a new risk to the job, violent crime and attacks targeting police have spiked in recent years.
 Now, more than ever, we owe law enforcement our gratitude and our support,” Grassley said.